bocajspear1/web-hacks/4-command-injection.md

 Note that if we put `nothing; ls -la` in the filter again, the extra `ls` command does not run.
 This is because `escapeshellarg` escapes characters like `;` and `&` to ensure they can't be used to inject commands.

 My preferred way is to always reduce to the minimal required characters.
 In certain cases where inputs are broad, using something like `escapeshellarg` is extremely important, but in most cases, you only need a limited character set.
 For example, if you are putting a user ID number into a command, ensure the user ID is a number only.
-This is a good mindset in general to defeat injection attacks, reduce your allowed characters to a minimum for what you need.
+This is a good mindset in general to defeat injection attacks: reduce your allowed characters to a minimum for what you need.
 Have user names?
 Only allow alphanumeric characters.

 By reducing your character set to a minimum and using filtering/escaping functions like `escapeshellarg` you can avoid a lot injection attacks.